hugorbarbosa/cpp-coding-style-guide/README.md

 The Kernighan & Ritchie (K&R) style is commonly used for C and C++ code, because it preserves vertical space well, and helps to easily distinguish different language constructs, such as functions and classes.

-When adding conventions for constructs not found in C, that becomes what is often called as "Stroustrup" style, being this style suggested by the [C++ Core Guidelines][ref-cpp-core-guidelines].
+When adding conventions for constructs not found in C, that becomes what is often called as "Stroustrup" style, being this style suggested in the [C++ Core Guidelines][ref-cpp-core-guidelines].

 Example: